 Peptide secretagogues are not only safe and less expensive than synthetic HGH, there are no side effects or health risks.

 Secretagogues are are small chain amino acids, often derived from the hormone ghrelin or various fragments of the HGH chain that have been found to various physiologic actions or directly stimulate the pituitary to either make or secrete more HGH.
 By using these compounded therapies you can get the benefits of HGH without the risk of potential side effects from long term use.
-For more information, download our free guide.
+For more information, download one of our free guides.

 What is human growth hormone?